10-year-old girl killed in gruesome murder, mother under arrest

 Kelley was recently released from prison and was staying with Martens at the time of the slaying, Martens told police.
 CNN affiliate KOAT says both Kelley and Gonzales have extensive criminal records.

-The mother apparently only had a traffic citation in the past, according to the affiliate.
+The mother apparently had a traffic citation in the past, according to the affiliate.

 Martens was charged in court Thursday with kidnapping and child abuse resulting in death.
 Gonzales faces the same charges as well as child rape.
 The court set a $1 million bond for both.

-Kelley, who is hospitalized, is also expected to be charged with kidnapping, murder and child rape.
+Kelley, who is hospitalized, is also expected to be charged with kidnapping, child abuse resulting in death and rape.

-Attorney Tom Clark, who told CNN he represents Gonzalez, said only that he would meet with his client early next week.
+Attorney Tom Clark, who told CNN he represents Gonzales, said only that he would meet with his client early next week.

 Attorneys representing Michelle Martens and Jessica Kelley did not return calls from CNN.